On Some Syntactic Properties of the Modalized Heyting Calculus: Introduction

 \section{Introduction}

 The modalized intuitionistic calculus $\mHC$ was introduced by Leo Esakia~\cite{esa06} as a weakening of the proof-intuitionistic logic, nowadays known as $\KM$; see, e.g.,~\cite{mur14b}.
 In Section~\ref{S:languages}, we will give another axiomatization of $\mHC$ and call it $\E$ (after Leo Esakia).
-The main purpose for such a reformulation is that $\E$ is a normal axiomatic system (in the sense of~\cite{ho73}, p.
-75), though $\mHC$ is not.
+The main goal of this reformulation is that $\E$ is a normal axiomatic system (in the sense of~\cite{ho73}, p.
+75), while $\mHC$ is not.
 The last circumstance leads to the fact that the calculus $\mHC$ does not possess the separation property; for $\E$ the question is open, though a limited version of it is presented in Section~\ref{S:equipollent}.
 The present work has been done in direction of (and with hopes for) answering this question in the affirmative.
 Thus we will be focusing on syntactic, that is proof-theoretic, properties of $\E$ in the Hilbert-style framework.